cts/cts.github.com/examples/bootstrap/index.md

       </div>
     </form>

-Anyone who updated their CSS and Javascript hotlinks to Twitter without also searching and fixing *every form* in their web code would see a misrendered form, like the following:
+Anyone developer who updated their CSS links without also searching and fixing *every form* in their web code would see a misrendered form, like the
+following:

 Here is a table with IFrames of the three possibilities: